WordsOut poems by Godfrey Rust | collection Welcome To The Real World 30 of 59 → | home

 The timeless web of cyberspace

-can be our virtual saviour.
+will be our constant saviour.

 Weeks are for weaklings, days for the dazed